 Fill bottom crust with apple mixture; lightly brush edge of crust with water.
+Using a paring knife, cut out either a circle or small slits in center of top crust.
 Place top crust over filling; press all around edge to seal with bottom crust.
-Using kitchen shears, trim to a 1-inch overhang; fold under itself to form a rim, and press to seal.
-Using thumb and forefinger, crimp rim.
+Using kitchen shears, trim to a 1-inch overhang; fold dough under itself to form a rim, and press to seal.
+Using thumb and forefinger, crimp as desired.

-With a paring knife, cut five small slits in the center of pie; place pie plate on a rimmed baking sheet.
-Bake 20 minutes; reduce heat to 375 degrees, and bake until crust is golden brown and juices are bubbling, 45 to 60 minutes more.
-If rim browns too quickly, cover it with aluminum foil.
+Place pie plate on a parchment-lined rimmed baking sheet.
+Combine lightly beaten egg with 1 tablespoon water.
+Brush crust with egg wash.
+Bake 20 minutes; reduce heat to 375 degrees, and bake until crust is golden brown and juices are bubbling, about 80 minutes more.
 Let cool completely on a wire rack, at least 4 hours (or up to overnight) before serving.